-Yet one never felt so much buzz when the Whitney's last expansion gently undermined its Brutalist foundations.
-One never felt it when the Guggenheim added a toilet tank to Frank Lloyd Wright and his implacable bowl.
+Yet one never felt so much buzz when the Whitney's last expansion gently undermined its Brutalist foundations, as the Whitney's new home in May 2015 will not.
+One never felt it when the Guggenheim added a toilet tank to Frank Lloyd Wright and Wright's implacable bowl.
 One never felt it twenty years ago, when Pelli replaced part of the Modern's garden with escalators and crowned it all with luxury apartments.
-One never felt it when MOMA became temporary neighbors to a Queens diner.
-Ironically, whereas Dieter Roth at MOMA QNS had to spill over to P.S.
-1 for larger works, the new museum may need P.S.
+One never felt it when MoMA became temporary neighbors to a Queens diner.
+Ironically, whereas Dieter Roth at MoMA QNS had to spill over to P.S.
+1 (soon to be merely MoMA PS1) for larger works, the new museum may need P.S.
 1 for work that requires a close personal encounter.

 What has changed in twenty years?
 Can anyone remember those days, when Soho's few galleries left time to think?
 Postmodernism was still puzzling, and so were the East Village galleries.
 Crime and drugs were not news, however, and neither, for the most part, was fine art.
 Museums did not serve food from Sarabeth's Kitchen or Danny Meyer.
 Stella's second retrospective at the Modern was still three years away.